Berserker-k01/SEBPatch/.github/ISSUE_TEMPLATE/bug-report.md

 about: Create a bug report to help us improve the Safe Exam Browser Patch
 title: ''
 labels: bug
-assignees: ''
+assignees: usefulstuffs

 ---

 > [!IMPORTANT]
 > - Please _always_ consult the FAQs before creating an issue: https://github.com/school-cheating/SEBPatch/wiki/FAQs.
 > - Please _always_ attach the log file(s) of the affected session(s)!
 They can be found under `%LocalAppData%\SafeExamBrowser\Logs`.
-> - Please _always_ follow this issue template.
-Issues not respecting this template will be closed and ignored.
+> - Please follow this issue template.
+Saves me some work while reading all issues.

 **Bug Description**
 A clear and concise description of what the bug is.